woodp/reference-architectures/sap/sap-hana/readme.md

----
-title: Deploy SAP NetWeaver and SAP HANA on Azure Readme
----

 In this readme, we have gathered helpful notes about the installation and infrastructure for your reference.
-For the complete reference architecture document, see [Deploy SAP NetWeaver and SAP HANA on Azure](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/sap/) in the [Azure Reference Architecture](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/) center.
+For the complete reference architecture document, see [Deploy SAP NetWeaver and SAP HANA on Azure](https://docs.microsoft.com/azure/architecture/reference-architectures/sap/) in the [Azure Reference Architecture](https://docs.microsoft.com/azure/architecture/reference-architectures/) center.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.